How to place images in letters with Photoshop

 Clicking the stroke's color swatch.

-And choose a color for the stroke from the Color Picker.
-I’ll choose white by setting the R, G and B values to 255.
-Then click OK:
+Choose white from the Color Picker by setting the R, G, and B values to 255.
+Click OK.

 Choosing white for the stroke color from Photoshop's Color Picker